famousfilm/strpy/README.md

 # strpy
-String Python (or stringify-python) is an object-to-string converter that respects python types.
+String Python (or stringify-python) is an object-to-ascii-string converter that respects python types.
 If JSON got XML pregnant and genetic engineers altered the baby's DNA to include python, this would be the result.
 ## Installation
-I dunno.
-Copy the code for all I care.
+You'll have to copy the code until I get it pip-friendly.
 ## Usage
 Say you have a big dict (or list or set or whatever) that you want to be TOTALLY flat ascii -- no single- or double-quotes, no backslashes, no unicode, nothing...
 ```